-To minimise the amount of stress when mustering, it is best to avoid using electric prodders or dogs, if possible.
+To minimise the amount of stress when mustering, it is best to avoid using strong enforcers such as electric prodders or dogs.
 Rattles or flappers can be substituted and will result in less stress for the cattle.
 Any undue or excessive noise, including loud human voices will also increase stress.